marcellothiry/feature-flags/README.md

 ### Publishing

-Before following these steps, make sure you have your project already pushed to a remote repo (Lerna has options to skip git commands as tagging and pushing, but we are not covering this here.
+Before following these steps, make sure you have your project already pushed to a remote repo.
+Lerna has options to skip git commands as tagging and pushing, but we are not covering this here.

 To install Verdaccio globally (take a look at its main page to other options), run the command: